QuantEcon/lecture-source-py/rst_files/mccall_model_with_separation.rst

         by finding the smallest w such that v(w) > h.

-        If v(w) > h for all w, then the reservation wage w_bar is set to the lowest wage in mcm.w_vec.
+        If v(w) > h for all w, then the reservation wage w_bar is set to the lowest wage in mcm.w_vals.

         If v(w) < h for all w, then w_bar is set to np.inf.